ameda71/saiteja-calculator-latest/README.md

-# devops-end-to-end-java1
+devops-end-to-end-java1
 Maven + SonarQube + Docker + GCP Kubernetes CI/CD Pipeline 🚀

-This project demonstrates a complete CI/CD pipeline leveraging Jenkins, Maven, SonarQube, Docker, Docker Hub, and Google Kubernetes Engine (GKE).
-It automates the process of building a Java application, performing code quality analysis, containerizing it, and deploying it to a Kubernetes cluster on GCP.
+This project demonstrates a complete CI/CD pipeline using Jenkins, Maven, SonarQube, Docker, Docker Hub, and Google Kubernetes Engine (GKE).
+It automates the process of building a Java application, running code quality analysis, containerizing it, and deploying it to a Kubernetes cluster on GCP.

 🔧 Tech Stack
 Java + Maven: Build and manage dependencies for the Java application.